jonathanyeh0723/OpenVINO_People_Counter_App/README.md

 Concretely, the main functions of the counter are:

-- Counting number of people in a current frame
+- Counting number of people in a current frame.
-- Calculating the duration that a person is in the frame
+- Calculating the duration that a person is in the frame.
 - Summing the total count of people from the start point.

-Then, then app will send the data to a local web server using the Paho MQTT Python package.
+Then, the app will send the data to a local web server using the Paho MQTT Python package.

 ![architectural diagram](./images/workflow_pipeline.jpg)